omer-p33/Sorting_Assignment/README.md

 This experiment tests the same algorithms on nearly sorted arrays where 5% / 20% of the elements are randomly shuffled.

 **Observations:**
-- **Bubble Sort** maintains a general O(n²) behavior but displays a improvement as a larger portions of the array are sorted.
+- **Bubble Sort** maintains a general O(n²) behavior but displays improvement as a larger portions of the array are sorted.
 - **Merge Sort** remains unchanged, as it always divides and merges regardless of input order.
 Its time complexity is strictly O(nlogn) in all cases.
 - **Quick Sort** performs only slightly better to the random case.
 Standard Quick Sort can degrade to O(n²) on already sorted arrays depending on pivot selection but choosing the middle element as the pivot (as implemented here) prevents this degradation on nearly sorted data, maintaining its efficient O(nlogn) average-case performance.